 A quarter-century since the final space mission of his career, former NASA astronaut Michael “Rich” Clifford died Tuesday, aged 69, following a long battle with Parkinson’s Disease.
 A veteran of three Space Shuttle flights—including the last dedicated Department of Defense payload—Clifford logged more than 27 days in space and over six hours of Extravehicular Activity (EVA).
 On his last shuttle mission, he became one of the first U.S. astronauts to perform a spacewalk outside Russia’s Mir space station.

 Michael Richard Uram Clifford came from San Bernadino, Calif., where he was born on 13 October 1952, the son of John Uram and Lenore Clifford.
 He graduated from high school in Ogden, Utah, and entered the Military Academy at West Point.
 Clutching his science degree in 1974, Clifford was commissioned into the Army as a second lieutenant and initially served with the Tenth Cavalry in Fort Carson, Colo.
+Exercises and good diet is the key for active and healthy routine.
+You can check out this explanation that states how to remain fit and healthy in-spite of rigorous and rough training in the army camp.

 He then entered the Army Aviation School in 1976 and qualified near the top of his class.
 Designated an Army Aviator, Clifford was based in Nuremberg, West Germany, as a service platoon commander, during which time he completed a master’s degree in aerospace engineering at Georgia Institute of Technology in 1982.